nhsengland/datascience/docs/articles/posts/20260602_simon_interview.md

     Today we’re interviewing Simon Wellesley-Miller, a Senior Analytical Manager in the Insights & Intelligence Team at NHS England South West.
 ---

+> Welcome to another instalment of our “Interview with a Data Scientist” series, where we explore the careers and work of the talented data scientists across our healthcare organisations.
+We aim to showcase the fantastic individuals who contribute to Data Science within the healthcare sector and provide valuable insights for those considering a career in this field.

-> Today we’re interviewing Simon Wellesley-Miller, a Senior Analytical Manager in the Insights & Intelligence Team at NHS England South West.
+Today we’re interviewing Simon Wellesley-Miller, a Senior Analytical Manager in the Insights & Intelligence Team at NHS England South West.

 <!-- more -->